Bobinsana: What We Know Scientifically (Spoiler: Almost Nothing!)

 However, there are some generalities:

-Acute ingestion (tea/tincture): Effects, when noticed at all, tend to be subtle (note: tend).
-Sometimes described as a mild warmth, heart-opening, or emotional softening sensations - often reported within 30–90 minutes, but Bobinsana is generally considered a gentle, cumulative plant over days rather than one with a dramatic acute peak.
+Sometimes described as a mild warmth, heart-opening, or emotional softening sensations - often reported within 30–90 minutes, but generally a softer cumulative effect.
+Bobinsana is generally considered a gentle effect that gradually builds over days, versus one with a dramatic acute peak.

 Personal note: It was hard for me to understand this until my first night, when the first thing I experienced was that “something around my chest softened, and I didn’t even realize I was bracing before”.
 Cliche, but on track.